WebAssembly/spec/spectec/test-prose/TEST.md

     - the instr sequence instr* is valid with the function type (t_1* -> t_2*).

 Expr_ok
-- the expression instr* is valid with the value type sequence t* if and only if:
+- the expression instr* is valid with the value type sequence t* if:
   - the instr sequence instr* is valid with the function type ([] -> t*).

 Instr_const
-- the instr instr_u0 is constant if and only if:
+- the instr instr_u0 is constant if:
   - Either:
     - instr_u0 is (nt.CONST c).
   - Or: